SS67/devopslab/README.md

 # devopslab
-Use Jenkins pipeline to commit GitHub and configure Terraform for Template build
+Use Jenkins pipeline to commit to GitHub and configure Terraform for Template build